fossxo/fossxo-gdd/source/glossary.rst

     speedrun
         A speed run is a play-though of a video game where the go is to complete the game as fast as possible.

+    system
+        Systems contain the game's logic.
+Each system is executed every game loop over a collection of :term:`components <component>`.

     throwaway prototype
         A prototype is a version of software that is created to demonstrate core